att/rcloud/rcloud.packages/rcloud.jupyter/README.md

 ## Jupyter Installation

-RCloud integrates with a single Jupyter backend, depending on which Python version it integrates with, run one of the following commands:
+RCloud integrates with a single Jupyter backend, depending on which Python version RCloud integrates with, run one of the following commands:

 ### Python 2